 Leaving room in your schedule, conversations, budget, etc. for God to show you something is a good place to start, don’t you think?

-Here are a few specific ways how to do devotions, that will help you tap into a devoted lifestyle.
+Here are a few specific ways that will help you tap into a devoted lifestyle.

 How To Do Devotions In A Quiet Home

-Whether you’re a morning person, a night owl, or otherwise have a consistent opportunity to have a quiet home space, then your daily devotion could have a dedicated space and time, complete with your Bible, a devotional book, prayer journal, Christian music, and a cup of your favorite beverage.
+Whether you’re a morning person, a night owl, or otherwise have a consistent opportunity to have a quiet home space, then your daily quiet time could have a dedicated space and time, complete with your Bible, a devotional book, prayer journal, Christian music, and a cup of your favorite beverage.

-You can structure how to do devotions a few different ways, depending on your time and season of life.
+You can structure this time a few different ways, depending on your time and season of life.
 A couple of ideas are

 - Pray for focus/discernment